What do IQ OQ and PQ mean and why are they critical in Pharmaceutical Manufacturing?

 3) Performance Qualification (PQ)

-- Confirms and documents that the equipment and systems are fit for intended use as defined in the user requirements specification (URS)
+- Confirms the equipment is fit for its intended use as described in the User Requirements Specification (URS).

 Each of these procedures can be standalone documents or combined (i.e. IQ and OQ can be combined into IOQ.
 In other situations, PQ may be combined with OQ or combined with Process Validation or Process Performance Qualification).
 However, in every case, the protocols need to be prepared specifically for the system or equipment being qualified.

-These sequential steps are often collated in an Equipment Qualification Protocol which is a written plan that states how qualification will be conducted including test parameters, product characteristics, production equipment, and decision points on what constitutes an acceptable result.
+These sequential steps are collated in an Equipment Qualification Protocol which is a written plan that states how qualification will be conducted.

 The protocol is written for each critical system and outlines the steps and measurements required, what proof is needed, what the expected outcomes are, and what should be done if actual outcomes deviate from this.